Orniverse has two main aims:

 - to collect an extensive resource of information on birding sites.
 Our vision is to provide birdwatchers with detailed and up-to-date information on all known and less known birding sites in the world, including species lists, site maps, logistic details, etc.

 Apart from this, we are committed to make the data that we collect available for conservation purposes and to do our part to prevent any adverse effects that birding tourism may have on local ecosystems.

 Orniverse is not commercially orientated and is free of use!
 Our focus is on providing a great service to birdwatchers.
 To cover the high costs that come with maintaining the platform and developing it further, we plan to generate some advertising revenue in the future.

 To achieve our aims, we make use of the latest developments in web technologies.
 Orniverse is work in progress.
-Currently, only a limited number of functions are available but many more will follow, including some that we don't even know of yet.
+We are constantly improving the existing features and adding new ones.
 Orniverse is made by birders for birders.
 If you have suggestions how to make Orniverse better, let us know!

 For more information read our Frequently Asked Questions.

 Programming: Jay Sheth, Akash Varlani, Mathias Ritschard